axelk2014/axelk2014.github.io/_posts/2017-05-30-some-car-industry-stats.md

 description: Some visualisations of ABS car industry data
 ---

-Some sample graphs created in Tableau from 931401.xls (ABS dataset on Austalian Motor Car Sales - April 2017 - non seasonally adjusted data)
+Some sample graphs created in ggplot (Fig 1) and Tableau (Fig 2 to 5) from 931401.xls (ABS dataset on Austalian Motor Car Sales - April 2017 - non seasonally adjusted data)

 | Source | URL         | Datetime |
 |:-------------|:------------------|:------|